codeBard-dev/codeBard-dev/README.md

 ## 🚀 About Me

-- 🌱 I'm currently working as a Software Engineer in refurbished phone manufacturer leader in India
+- 🌱 I'm currently working as a Software Engineer at a leading refurbished phone manufacturer in India
 - 🤝 I'm open to collaborating on interesting projects
 - 🔭 Moto: Learn Tech | Apply Tech